SakshiSurvaseCode/Airline-Booking-system/README.md

 # Airline-Booking-system
-In this project I developed a basic Airline Booking management system using Python (TKinter library) and MySQL database
+This project is a basic Airline Booking Management System developed using Python's Tkinter library for the graphical user interface and MySQL database for storing and managing flight information.
+The system allows users to book, cancel, and manage flights, as well as view flight schedules and availability.
+It provides a user-friendly interface for customers to easily interact with the system, making it a convenient tool for airline staff to manage bookings and flights efficiently.